nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/time/05_word_time/index.md

 ## The idea

-Inspired by anatol's *just in time* pieces, I will make 4 physical clocks.
+Inspired by Anatol's *just in time* pieces, I will make 4 physical clocks.
 They will explore the language of time and the telling of time.
 Hopefully they will be funny too...